javacc/javacc/docs/documentation/jjtree.md

 ---

-JJTree keeps its state in a parser class field called jjtree.
+JJTree keeps its state in a parser class field called `jjtree`.
 You can use methods in this member to manipulate the node stack.

 ```java
 final class JJTreeState {